 These elements differ by organisation, but still affect the salary breakup.

-Tax Regime and Salary Negotiations
+How Tax Regime Affects CTC and Take-Home

 Tax liability depends on salary structure and tax regime selection.
 Employees can optimise take-home salary through informed salary negotiations without increasing total CTC.